TongueToe/LegaLabTutorial/README.md

 Our research primarily focuses on studying memory in clinical populations, such as patients with epilepsy and those undergoing deep brain stimulation.
 By working closely with patients and employing state-of-the-art techniques, we aim to advance our understanding of memory processes and contribute to the development of effective treatments for memory disorders.

 [Lega Lab website](https://labs.utsouthwestern.edu/texas-computational-memory-lab)

 ## Acknowledgment

 We would like to express our sincere gratitude to all the previous lab members who have contributed to the success of the Lega Lab.
 Their hard work, dedication, and passion have been instrumental in shaping the lab's research and fostering a collaborative and supportive environment.

-In particular, we would like to acknowledge the following individuals for their significant contributions to this Tutorial:
+In particular, we would like to acknowledge the following individuals for their significant contributions to this Tutorial: Jui-Jui Lin, Ryan Tan, Sarah Seger, Lexie Hassien, Srinivas Kota, and David Wang

-- Jui-Jui Lin
-- Ryan Tan
-- Sarah Seger
-- Lexie Hassien

 We would like to extend our appreciation to all other past lab members for their hard work, creativity, and commitment to advancing our research goals.
 Each individual has made valuable contributions to the lab's collective knowledge and achievements.